Weber-AGV/SelfDrivingCars/software/overview.md

 </figure>

 There are 2 main computers that run software used by TurtleBot 4: the onboard Raspberry Pi 4, the Create® 3 onboard processor.
-The user can also connect to the robot with their own PC to visualise sensor data, configure the robot, and more.
+The user can also connect to the robot with their own PC to visualize sensor data, configure the robot, and more.
 Each computer is required to run the same version of Ubuntu and ROS 2 as the Turtlebot 4.

 <figure class="aligncenter">
     <img src="media/computer_connections.png" alt="Computer connections" style="width: 60%"/>